-If your website is built using WordPress, then one of the first things you need to know is how to access your WordPress administration panel, as all of your website’s administration tasks are carried out in this section.
+If your website has been developed using WordPress, then one of the main things you need to learn is how to access your WordPress control section, as all of your website’s admin tasks are run from this section.

 The first step is to locate your login username and password.
 You should have received your login details during the WordPress installation process or from your site administrator or website developer.

-Depending on the WordPress theme installed on your site, you may be able to log in directly from your front page.
+Depending on the theme your web site uses, you may be able to log in directly from your home page.

 Look for a link that says “Dashboard” or “Log in”.
-On some websites, the link can be found in the Meta section of your web site’s sidebar area …
+On some sites, the link can be found in the Meta section of your website’s sidebar area …

-If this link displays on the theme, simply click on it …
+If the link is visible on your theme, just click on it …

-This brings up your WordPress login page.
-Enter your username and password, and click on the Log In button to access your WP Dashboard …
+This opens up the WordPress login page.
+Enter your username and password, and then click on the Log In button to access your WordPress Administration screen …

-Note: The WordPress “login” link is hidden in many WordPress themes.
-If you cannot see this link on your website, then you will need to type your WordPress admin login URL into your browser.
+Note: The “log in” link can be hidden in many themes.
+If you cannot find this link on your website, then you will need to type your WordPress site login URL into your browser.

-Note: If you can’t see the login page when you type in one of the URLs above into your browser:
+Note: If you can’t see the login form when you type in one of the above URLs into your browser: